sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-a-contract.md

 The full code is [here](https://github.com/sCrypt-Inc/scryptTS-examples/blob/master/tests/testnet/demo.ts).
 # Conclusion

 We have finished deploying and calling `Demo` contract on the testnet.
+The approache also applies to the mainnet.